Ballona Creek: Watershed and course

-The major tributaries to the Ballona Creek and estuary include Centinela Creek channel, Sepulveda Creek channel and Benedict Canyon channel; most of the creek's natural minor tributaries have been destroyed by development or paved over and flow into Ballona Creek as a network of underground storm drains.
+The major tributaries to the Ballona Creek and estuary include Centinela Creek channel, Sepulveda Creek channel, and Benedict Canyon channel; most of the creek's natural minor tributaries have been destroyed by development or paved over and flow into Ballona Creek as a network of underground storm drains.

-Ballona Creek watershed climate can be characterized as Mediterranean with average annual rainfall of about 409 mm.
-Land use in the watershed consists of 64 percent residential, 17 percent open space, eight percent commercial, and four percent industrial.
-The flow rate in the creek varies considerably, from a trickle flow of about 14 cuft per second during dry weather to 71400 cuft per second (see cubic meters per second) during a 50-year storm event.
+Ballona Creek watershed's climate can be characterized as Mediterranean with average annual rainfall of about 409 mm.
+Land use in the watershed is 64% residential, 17% open space, 8% commercial, and 4% industrial.
+The flow rate in the creek varies considerably, from a trickle flow of about 14 cuft per second during dry weather to 71400 cuft per second during a 50-year storm event.
 Note: In Los Angeles County, the "water year" is measured beginning October 1 continuing until the next September 30, rather than by calendar year.

-Natural channels remain at some of the headwaters of Ballona Creek tributaries, while the lower portion of the stream is encased in concrete channels "either rectangular" in the east or "trapezoidal" toward the west; to the west of Centinela Avenue the bottom of the creek is unpaved and subject to tidal influence.
+Natural channels remain at some of the headwaters of Ballona Creek tributaries, while the lower portion of the stream is encased in concrete channels either rectangular in the east or trapezoidal toward the west; to the west of Centinela Avenue, the bottom of the creek is unpaved and subject to tidal influence.